A BRIEF HISTORY OF WOMEN'S RIGHTS

 In 1544 Henry went to war in France again.
 This time he made Catherine Parr regent in his absence.

 In the 16th and 17th centuries the professions (teacher, lawyer, doctor) were closed to women.
-However some women had jobs.
+However, some women had jobs.
 Some of them worked spinning cloth.
-Women were also tailors, milliners, dyers, shoemakers and embroiderers.
+Women were also tailors, milliners, dyers, shoemakers, and embroiderers.
 There were also washerwomen.
 Some women worked in food preparation such as brewers, bakers or confectioners.
 Women also sold foodstuffs in the streets.
-A very common job for women was domestic servant.
+A very common job for women was a domestic servant.
 Other women were midwives and apothecaries.

 In the early 16th century some upper class women were highly educated.
 Two of Henry VIII's wives, Catherine of Aragon and Catherine Parr were well educated.
 Queen Elizabeth I was also well educated and she liked reading.
 Wealthy girls learned music and dancing and needlework.
 They also learned to read and write and they learned languages like Greek and Latin, Spanish, Italian and French.

-In the 16th century marriages were usually arranged, except for the poorest people.
+In the 16th century marriages were usually arranged, except for the poor.
 Divorce was unknown.
 Legally girls could marry when they were 12 years old.
 However normally it was only girls from rich families who married young.
 The majority of women married in their mid-20s.